How Model Railroad Structures and Model Railway

 painted.

-Sometimes, there won’t be enough room to fit the
+Sometimes, there won’t be enough room

-paint) to paint on clothing and make the hair look realistic.
+glossy paint) to paint on clothing and make the hair look realistic.

-When buying adhesives for joining model train
+When buying adhesives for joining

-for the same job.
+all suitable for the same job.

-When building model train scenery try using an
+When building model train scenery try

-contact cement will be more suitable for some applications.
+Note – contact cement will be more suitable for some applications.

-If you are going to use white wood glue, you may
+If you are going to use white wood

-the application required.
-Try adding a few drops of liquid dish washing detergent to help break
+ratio, depending on the application required.
+Try adding a few drops of liquid dish washing

-up the surface tension of the water.
-Another idea is to add a small dab of latex paint to tint
+detergent to help break up the surface tension of the water.
+Another idea is to add a small dab

-the glue and disguise any bare spots.
+of latex paint to tint the glue and disguise any bare spots.

-Always keep model train scenery, model railway buildings, people
+Always keep model train scenery,

-scale relative to the trains.
+railroad structures to the right scale relative to the trains.

 |